Cyberpunk: Edgerunners: Accolades

-Future
+Sequel

-In an interview with Famitsu, CDPR community manager Satoru Honma said that no plans exist for a second season of Cyberpunk: Edgerunners but that if ever there would be, it would not be a continuation of the first season but "something completely different."
+In an October 2022 interview with Famitsu, CDPR community manager Satoru Honma said that no plans exist for a second season of Cyberpunk: Edgerunners but that if ever there would be, it would not be a continuation of the first season but "something completely different."

 On September 19, 2024, Netflix released a short teaser for a new tie-in with Cyberpunk 2077.
 This followed rumors about a Cyberpunk: Edgerunners sequel and CD Projekt Red joint CEO Michał Nowakowski signaling plans for more animated tie-ins.

 CD Projekt Red announced in July 2025 that a stand-alone sequel series, Cyberpunk: Edgerunners 2, was in development, with most of the original creative team returning, and to be streamed on Netflix.
 It will feature a new story separate from the first series and a new cast of characters.
-Kai Ikarashi will direct the season, with Bartosz Sztybor serving as writer, producer, and showrunner, Ichigo Kanno as a character designer, and Masahiko Otsuka returning as scriptwriter.
+Kai Ikarashi will direct with Bartosz Sztybor serving as writer, producer, and showrunner, Ichigo Kanno as a character designer, and Masahiko Otsuka returning as scriptwriter.
+The series is set to be released on October 20, 2026.

 Other media

 A prequel manga series by Asano, titled Cyberpunk: Edgerunners Madness (サイバーパンク: エッジランナーズ MADNESS, Saibāpanku Edjirannāzu Maddonesu), debuted on Kadokawa's Comic Alive+ website on December 13, 2024.
 Dark Horse Comics will publish the manga in English in paperback format in North America.

 Lucy was added as a playable character via downloadable content to Guilty Gear Strive on August 21, 2025.
-Additional avatars and music from Cyberpunk were also added.
+Additional avatars and music from Cyberpunk 2077 were also added.

-A collaboration between Cyberpunk: Edgerunners and Wuthering Waves is planned for 2026.
+A collaboration event between Cyberpunk: Edgerunners and Wuthering Waves ran from June 8 to July 9, 2026, with Lucy and Rebecca featured as playable characters.
+The collaboration's storyline takes place after the series, though most of its events are not officially considered canon to the Cyberpunk universe.